SimonJThompson/vismoz/README.md

 A Quick Demo
 ======

-The following demo will show you a comparison between raw Moz API data and the output from VisMoz.
+The following demo will show you a comparison between raw Moz API data and the output from vismoz.

 ```php
 require("class.vismoz.php");